 Still, while I cannot swear that this isn’t just my imagination, or a trick of distance and perspective, or the suggestion of its name, the Blue Mountains really did seem a more intense blue.
 Supposedly the prevalence of eucalyptus trees in the Blue Mountain forests contribute to this, by adding to the particles in the form of droplets of oil.

 The sky was supposed to be clear enough for stars to be visible.
 There would be a moon, but it wouldn’t be full, so I hoped to finally get somewhere clear and dark enough to see the Milky Way.
+It was something I had always wanted to see, but this is not possible in hazy, cloudy Malaysia.
 My mistake was in not booking an actual stargazing tour beforehand – these filled up far more quickly than I thought they would!

 After a while, though, I did wonder what they were doing.
-And they must wonder the same about me.
-There seemed to be things flying about in the spotlight.
+And they must have wondered the same about me.
+Watching intently, I made out what seemed to be things flying about in the spotlight.

 Eventually they were done.
-As they passed by I asked them what they were looking at.
-They told me there’s a resident colony of microbats in the area, and the bats were attracted to the spotlights.
-Apparently the spotlights made it easier to see their prey insects.
-So it was feasting time.
+As they passed by, I asked them what they were looking at.
+They told me there is a resident colony of microbats in the area, and the bats were attracted to the spotlights.
+Apparently the spotlights made it easier to see their prey insects – so it was feasting time.

 Kneeling beneath the Milky Way